TVke/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/envia_shipping.rst

 Envia.com Integration
 =====================

-Envia is a shipping service aggregator with presence in over 13 countries, specializing in Latin America, but also available for the US, Canada, India, Australia and some contries in Europe.
+Envia is a shipping service aggregator that facilitates the integration in several continents.
 Once integrated, users can select shipping carriers on inventory operations in their Odoo database.

 Setup in Envia
 ==================